You ask, “What is a paragraph and how do you teach children to write a paragraph?” Here’s how!

 I would feel quite enthusiastic and hopeful when the class would greet me with a resounding, “Yes, Mr. Barger!
 We get it!
 Can we start writing now?!
 Can we show you how well we understand?”

 Now the students were able to produce TWO PAGES that contained TWO PARAGRAPHS!
-Unfortunately, those two pages and two paragraphs would contain many main ideas, and there wouldn’t really be a logical order.
+Unfortunately, those two pages and those two paragraphs would contain many main ideas, and there wouldn’t really be a logical order.
 In fact, it would often be a rambling, out-of-control, jumble.
 And I thought I had said something about five to eight sentences…

 “Listen kids—I want you to choose a topic sentence and I want you to think about that topic sentence.
 I want you to then choose JUST three details that support your main idea.
 These are supporting details, and they support the main idea or topic sentence.
 Your topic sentence is a kind of general statement about the topic, and the supporting details are more specific.
 Does this make sense?”